nicomaz/news-api/README.md

 Now you can experiment with the code and tests!

-## Sunshine News API in action
+## Interbyte News API in action
-Check out the hosted version of [Sunshine API](https://sunshine-news.onrender.com/api)
+Check out the hosted version of [Interbyte API](https://sunshine-news.onrender.com/api)